 The rattlesnake also has sharp eyes, and "may therefore be esteemed an emblem of vigilance.

-She never begins an attack, nor, when once engaged, ever surrenders: She is therefore an emblem of magnanimity and true courage
+She never begins an attack, nor, when once engaged, ever surrenders: She is, therefore, an emblem of magnanimity and true courage

 The rattle = the number of the Colonies united in America

 We live in a dangerous time.
 U.S. history is being rewritten and forever changed.
-Our flags intended for patriotic cheer, like the Gadsden Flag, are being considered racist by those who are either ignorant, uneducated or simply want to be offended by anything patriotic or opposing government overreach.
+Our flags intended for patriotic cheer, like the Gadsden Flag, are being considered racist by those who are either ignorant, uneducated, or simply want to be offended by anything patriotic or opposing government overreach.

 Communists and Socialists favor government overreach and control of all businesses.
-An environment where the government can take over your business, force you to shut down or anything else a bureaucrat decides they want to do.
+An environment where the government can take over your business, force you to shut down or do anything else a bureaucrat decides they want to do.
 The Gadsden flag flies in the face of that ideology.
-To these groups the Gadsden flag is like a cross to a vampire.
+To these groups, the Gadsden flag is like a cross to a vampire.